strapi/strapi/docs/v3.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 - Less files.
 - Environment overwrites.

-Before migrating, you should first read the new [configuration documentation](../concepts/configurations.md).
+Before migrating, you should first read the new [configuration documentation](../concepts/configurations.md) to fully understand the changes.

 ### Migrating

 #### Server

-Your server configuration can move from `./config/environments/{env}/server.json` to `./config/server.js` like shown [here](../concepts/configurations.md#server).
+Your server configuration should move from `./config/environments/{env}/server.json` to `./config/server.js` like shown [here](../concepts/configurations.md#server).

 #### Database configuration

-Your database configuration can move from `./config/environments/{env}/database.json` to `./config/database.js` like shown [here](../concepts/configurations.md#database).
+Your database configuration should move from `./config/environments/{env}/database.json` to `./config/database.js` like shown [here](../concepts/configurations.md#database).

 #### Middlewares

 We have moved all the middleware related configurations into one place: `./config/middleware.js`.

-The middlewares were configured in multiple files:
+The middlewares were previously configured in mutliple files:

 - `./config/middleware.json`
 - `./config/application.json`